 These lucky plants got to grow in the new raised bed by the patio.
 The soil was fresh this year and full of nutrients.
 They did quite well I’d say.
 Wow!

 These beauties got to grow in the new raised bed with the brand new soil.
 I could have gotten even more eggplant if the squash hadn’t blocked a lot of the light from these smaller plants.
 They struggled until they were big enough to stretch past the squash and then they took off.

 I planted half the number of seeds this year compared to 2019 but got more than half the volume of produce.
 Last year we harvested almost 20 lbs of green beans, this year 13 lbs.

 Last year we got 6.8 lbs off of three bushes.
 This year one bush did not produce at all. we need to be replaced.
 We still got twice the volume off the other two bushes.
 Incredible!

 I planted six varieties of tomatoes this year.
 Some varieties did better than others but the true winner was the Japanese Black Trifele.
 I got 24 lbs off of that one plant.
 Amazing!

 Cabbage – 3 lbs

 In case you weren’t counting, that’s 178 pounds of food from our small, suburban backyard garden!
 I did not accomplish my goal of tracking the cost of my inputs and the prices at the Farmer’s Market to see my profits but I’ll shoot for that next year.
-With everything this year threw at us, I’m amazed at this harvest.
+This year I have reaped many harvests and am glad to have received them.
 How did your garden do?